QwertYapur/pyzule-rw/README.md

 Also see my [recommended flags](https://github.com/asdfzxcvbn/pyzule-rw/wiki/recommended-flags) 🚩

 - generate and use shareable .cyan files to configure IPAs! 📄
-- inject deb, dylib, framework, bundle, and appex files/folders 🧩
+- inject dylib, framework, bundle, and appex files/folders 🧩
-- automatically fix dependencies on CydiaSubstrate **(cyan uses [ElleKit](https://github.com/evelyneee/ellekit/)!)**, Cephei*, and Orion 🛠️
+- automatically fix dependencies on Cephei* and other common frameworks 🛠️
 - copy any unknown file/folder types to app root 📦
 - change app name, version, bundle id, and minimum os version 🏷️
 - remove UISupportedDevices 🗑️